Johnny-32/Timetables-around-Europe/README.md

 # Timetables around Europe
-This projects aims to show public transport timetables from all around Europe and their properties.
+This projects aims to show public transport timetables from all around Europe, that I think are interesting.

-I think it will best to have one page with a map on top and summarised in a table below with different characteristics of timetables
-and a page specific to either a style of timetables or how each transit agency communicates their times of departures pretty differently to each other.

 ## List of included timetables (buses):
 - Berlin BVG - printed at the bus stop and line course online
-- Madrid EMT - *website not working*
 - Vienna Wiener Linien - buses that don't run very frequently and u-bahn
-- Copenhagen DOT - bus and metro
+- Copenhagen DOT - bus
 - Odense FynBus - bus (for seeing one timetable with multiple lines)
 - Oslo Ruter - bus (nice to look at and for seeing how they handle longer rush hour travel times)
 - Barcelona TMB - how they don't have typical timetbales